yeemachine/screenshot-api/README.md

    <tr>
       <th>url</th>
       <td>
-url: 'google.com'
+'google.com'
       </td>
-      <td>The website URL for screenshotting.
+      <td>The website URL.
 No need for headers.
 Takes a string.</td>
     </tr>
     <tr>
       <th>width</th>
       <td>
-width: 1000
+1000
       </td>
       <td>The dimensions of the browser window.
 Takes a value.</td>
     </tr>